Jones Beach Bandshell Opportunity - Proposal deadline Feb. 11th

 Jones Beach State Park and Jones Island which stretches east of the park were the creation of master builder Robert Moses in the 1920s.
 By dredging sand from what is now the State Boat Channel, Moses raised the elevation of the barrier islands by fourteen feet, connecting several small islands into one long stretch topped by Ocean Parkway.
 Moses created a great "people's park" from what he described as mosquito infested swamps and small islands.

 Today, parking fields 3, 4 and 5 are connected to the beachfront by tunnels under Ocean Parkway, providing easy access to the thousands of people who arrive daily.
-Parking fields 2 and 6 are Oceanfront parking areas with handicapped parking.
+Parking fields 2 and 6 are Oceanfront parking areas with accessible parking.
 Mobility mats over the sand down to the high tide line are located at field 6 and the Central Mall.
 At field 10, fishing piers and a fully equipped bait and tackle shop enable fishing and crabbing until sunset.
 The regional Night Fishing Permit is required after sunset.
 The park closes at midnight during the summer months with the beachfront closing at sunset.
 Swimming is allowed only when lifeguards are on duty.
 Surfing, stand-up paddle-boarding, and wind surfing are allowed at several locations along the beachfront.
 Kayaks and sailboards can be put in at field 10 or the boat basin along the north shore of Jones Beach.
 The boat basin on the west end of the park allows boaters day use of the park throughout the boating season.

 Visitors who are fond of swimming in the Ocean can do so at several locations staffed by the Jones Beach Lifeguard Corps.
 Zach's Bay provides a more calm-water swimming experience for small children; also watched over by able lifeguards.
 Swimmers with mobility impairments can take advantage of the new Water Wheel mobility aid enabling entry across the sand and into the water.